 The Missouri Trails Advisory Board consists of nine citizen trail advocates appointed by the division director.
 Members may serve two consecutive three-year terms.
 Board members are appointed based upon experience with trail use and trail construction, community involvement, trail user group participation, ability to represent other trail users, ability to devote adequate time to the duties, and understanding of ADA requirements.
-Board members represent each of the following trail user interests and are active members and volunteers within the groups they represent: Pedestrian, Equestrian, Off-Highway Motorcycling, All-Terrain Vehicle Riding, Bicycling, Mountain Bicycling, Accessibility, Water Trail and General Trail Use.
+Board members represent each of the following trail user interests and are active members and volunteers within the groups they represent: Pedestrian, Equestrian, Off-Highway Motorcycling, All-Terrain Vehicle/Utility-Task Vehicle Riding, Bicycling, Mountain Bicycling, Accessibility, Water Trail and General Trail Use.
 Members are listed on the division's website at https://mostateparks.com/page/61887/missouri-trails-advisory-board-members.

 The board meets twice per federal fiscal year and its responsibilities include representing trail users in Missouri, providing guidance to the Division of State Parks in developing grant selection criteria, reviewing RTP grant applications and making grant funding recommendations.
 The board may also be asked to advise on program policy issues.
-The board may choose to become active in other trail causes at its discretion.